Pension FAQS

 An independent trustee is generally paid by the employer, but can also be paid from the scheme funds.

 We maintain a log of all our schemes, which records all the key dates and reporting requirement deadlines.
 This is reviewed at the start of each month.
 Regular reminders are issued to ensure that reports, statements or valuations are prepared on time and reviewed, for information and compliance purposes.
-We work with the scheme actuary, administrator, auditor or investment manager to produce these documents.
+We work with the scheme actuary, risk manager, administrator, auditor or investment manager to produce these documents.

 We keep up to date with all legislative, regulatory and best-practice changes.
 We do this by monitoring government, industry and media sources.
-We also produce our own update guides for our schemes and provide comment on changes or proposed changes.

 We can act as co-trustees with other trustees.
 These can be the existing, new or member trustees.
 We can also provide a director to be appointed to a trustee company established by the employer company.